expressots/expresso-site-doc/docs/overview/first-steps.md

 ### Application uses the container

-After the container is created in the `app-container` file, the application can be created by passing the container as a parameter to the `AppInstance.create(container)` method.
+After the container is created in the `app-container` file, the application can be created by passing the container as a parameter to the `AppInstance.create(container)` method or by extending the Application class.

 ### Injecting modules in the container